ccmvn/ccmvn/README.md

 </div>

-Hey, my name is Marvin! 👋 I&apos;m a dedicated software developer with a primary focus on backend development.
-I enjoy creating innovative solutions and writing high-quality, scalable, robust, and maintainable code.
-Additionally, I have experience in leading and facilitating agile development teams.
+Hey, my name is Marvin! 👋 I'm a software developer with a primary focus on backend development.
+I focus on developing innovative solutions and writing high-quality, scalable, robust, and maintainable code.
+Additionally, I have experience in leading and supporting agile development teams.
 For additional details about my background, please check out my website.

 ##